home-assistant/home-assistant.io/source/_components/media_player.spotify.markdown

 ## {% linkable_title Setup %}

 After the prerequisites and configuration are complete, restart Home Assistant.
 A **Spotify** configurator element will be available.
 Follow the instructions to authorize Home Assistant to access your Spotify account.
 A Spotify media player will then appear.
+If Spotify prompts you to download a file after completing authorization, discard the download.
+It is not needed.

 ## {% linkable_title Sources %}